orenbenkiki/flameview/README.md

 * `.tooltip`: Class for the `div` contained in each cell to hold the tooltip.
-  This uses absolute positioning and is only visible when hovering over the cell.
+  This uses absolute positioning and is only visible when hovering over the cell, and tooltips are enabled.

-* `.size`: Class for an empty `span` inside the tooltip `div`, which is automatically filled with the computed measurement sum and percentage depending on the visible cells.
-Currently this has no special formatting.

 * `.name`: Class for a `span` inside the tooltip `div`, which holds the name of the cell.
 Note the name may be different from the label; specifically, when the label is "(self)", the name is "name;(self)".
 Currently the CSS just makes the name font *italic*.

+* `.basic`: Class for a `div` inside the tooltip, which holds the basic computed
+* data about the cell.
+Currently this has no special formatting.

+* `.computed`: Class for an empty `span` inside the basic `div`, which is automatically filled with the computed size sum and percentage depending on the visible cells.
+Currently this has no special formatting.

+* `.extra`: Class for a `div` inside the tooltip, which holds the extra tooltip HTML from the input file.
+Currently this has no special formatting.

 * `.label`: Class for the `div` contained in each cell to hold the label.
 Making this a sibling rather than a parent of the tooltip makes it easier to apply